ruicatxiao/Automated_Bulk_Segregant_Analysis/README.md

 Version update Jan-30-2025: now added singularity installation instructions, which takes care of all depdendency issues by constructing singulatity image.

+Version update Oct-22-2025: Release v0.2.
+Added Conda installation instructions, Conda installation has been tested on both Linux and macOS.
+In addition, we improved overall pipeline robustness by better input file extension handling.
+We also added resuming from prior run, allowing cumulative output

 ```text
     ___   __  ____________  __  ______  ________________
    /   | / / / /_  __/ __ \/  |/  /   |/_  __/ ____/ __ \